Nkululeko-VillI-Nhlapo/My-JavaScript-Projects-Programs/README.md

 My first 6 basic JavaScript codes,  Focusing on Conditionals, Loops, Arrays, Functions and many others JS concepts

 1. Counting Cards
-    - Casino Card Counting game, which determines wether a player should bet high or low, depending on a number of counts, if number od counts is > 0 then theu user is told to bet, if less or equal to then the user is told to hold their cards.
+    - Casino Card Counting game, which determines wether a player should bet high or low, depending on a number of counts, if number of counts is > 0 then theu user is told to bet, if less or equal to then the user is told to hold their cards.

 2. Golf Code
     - Is the game of Golf, each hole has a par, meaning, the average number of strokes  a golfer is expected to make in order to sink the ball in the hole to complete the play.Depending on how far above or below par your strokes are, there is a different nickname, e.g par = 5 and strokes = 1, the nickname is Hole-in-One.